ONSdigital/blaise-totalmobile-services/README.md

 - Cloud Function () blah blah blah
 - Cloud Function () blah blah blah
-- Flask application blah blah blah
+- Flask application with several endpoints for receiving data updates from Totalmobile.
+More details can be found in the [app readme](app/README.md).

 ### Local Setup